cotarr/cert-numeric-ip/README.md

 The previous testing involved verification of valid certificates and valid digital signatures.
 It did not include comparison of the actual IP address to the address specified in the v3 SAN.
-It is up to the client program to check for this match, then a client may choose to disconnect or ignore the mis-match error.
+It is up to the client program to check for this match.
+A client program may choose to disconnect or ignore the mis-match error.
 In the above examples s_client did not include this check.
-If you are curious and want to try checking for a mismatch, you can use curl.
+If you are curious and want to try checking for a mismatch, you can use curl program.

-In this case, client certificate verification is not inovolved, so the "-Verify 1" can be removed from the server.
+In this case, client certificate verification is not involved, so the "-Verify 1" can be removed from the server.
 Start the server with the following command.

+Server:

 ```bash
 openssl s_server -port 8000 -CAfile CA.crt -cert server1.crt -key server1.key